Dulce María

-Dulce María reached international success in 2004 after starring in Televisa's telenovela Rebelde and being part of the twice grammy-nominated group RBD, who sold over 15 million records worldwide.
+She achieved international recognition in 2004 after starring in Televisa's telenovela Rebelde and joining the two-time Latin Grammy-nominated pop group RBD, which sold over 15 million records worldwide.

-Since 2009, Dulce María has worked in her solo musical career, after signing to Universal Music Latin, her extended play Extranjera - Primera Parte (2010) debuted at number one on Mexico's Asociación Mexicana de Productores de Fonogramas y Videogramas chart and became the first Mexican artist to certified a platinum award in Brazil.
-Dulce María has released four solo albums: Extranjera - Segunda Parte (2011) Sin Fronteras (2014), DM (2017) and Origen (2021).
+In 2009, Dulce María launched her solo music career after signing with Universal Music Latin.
+Her debut extended play, Extranjera - Primera Parte (2010), opened at number one on Mexico's Asociación Mexicana de Productores de Fonogramas y Videogramas chart, and she became the first Mexican artist to receive a platinum certification in Brazil.
+She has since released four solo studio albums: Extranjera - Segunda Parte (2011), Sin Fronteras (2014), DM (2017), and Origen (2021).

-Dulce María has won several international awards such as MTV Europe Music Awards, Premios TVyNovelas, People en Español Awards, Premios Juventud, and in the American, Mexican and Brazilian editions of the Nickelodeon Kids' Choice Awards.
-She was chosen as one of the most beautiful by magazines as People en Español and Quien and is one of the most influential Mexican on Twitter.
+Dulce María has won various international accolades, including the MTV Europe Music Awards, Premios TVyNovelas, People en Español Awards, Premios Juventud, and the American, Mexican, and Brazilian editions of the Nickelodeon Kids' Choice Awards.
+She has been featured on the "most beautiful" lists of publications such as People en Español and Quién, and has been recognized as one of the most influential Mexican figures on Twitter.

 Early life

-Dulce María was born on 6 December 1985, in Mexico City.
+Dulce María was born on 6 December 1985 in Mexico City.
 She has two sisters, Blanca Ireri and Claudia.
-She has German, Native Mexican, and Spanish ancestry and is the third cousin of painter Frida Kahlo.
-She stated in an interview with Go Pride that "my grandmother is her cousin" As a child, Dulce María began doing television commercials.
-In 1993, at the age of 8, she was cast in Plaza Sesamo, Mexico's version of Sesame Street and appeared in both live action and as animated in the show's live action/animated opening credits which was produced by Oscar González Loyo.
-She also appeared in various Mexican commercials during her young age, including the Mexican furniture store Viana during Mother's Day.
-She was later cast in El Club de Gaby and participated in several specials on the Mexican Discovery Kids channel.
-She began to work in soap operas in Televisa.
+She is of German, Native Mexican, and Spanish descent, and is a third cousin of painter Frida Kahlo.
+In an interview with Go Pride, she noted the relationship, stating that her grandmother was Kahlo's cousin.

+As a child, Dulce María began appearing in television commercials.
+In 1993, at age eight, she was cast in Plaza Sesamo, the Mexican version of Sesame Street.
+She appeared in both live-action segments and the show's animated opening credits, which were produced by Oscar González Loyo.
+She also appeared in various other commercials during her youth, including a Mother's Day advertisement for the furniture store Viana.
+She was later cast in El Club de Gaby and participated in several specials on the Discovery Kids channel.
+Shortly after, she began acting in telenovelas for Televisa.